-- Plant indoors in May.

 - Plant seeds twice as deep as they are big.

 - Soil and nighttime temperatures must be above 50° for basil to thrive.

 - Grows well in pots or a window box.

 - Transplant outdoors mid-to-late June.
 Space starts 4-6" apart.

 - Basil and tomatoes grow well together.